 Make sure you take your time to warm her up fully so that her body can prepare itself, and she gets the chance to emotionally connect with you.
-Giving her lots of foreplay is one of the best ways to get her in the mood for penetration - especially if you can give her an orgasm before that even happens.
+Giving her lots of foreplay is one of the best ways to get her in the mood for penetration, which can create natural lubrication.

 2. Practice deep breathing with her

 If she is anxious, ease her into the experience by doing some deep breathing together.
 It will be even better if you can retain eye contact while doing so - this is one of the fundamental tantra techniques and it really helps to connect couples.
 Deep breathing will also send the message to her mind and body that it’s time to relax.